sandeeppanda92/aib-data/md/careers/senior-software-engineer-ethermint.md

 * Develop, maintain, and extend [Ethermint](https://ethermint.zone/) - the EVM implementation on Tendermint Core
 * Develop Plasma-style sidechains for Ethereum
 * Develop Cosmos-Ethereum peg zones
-* Contribute to go-ethereum to improve its modularity and useability as a library
+* Contribute to go-ethereum to improve its modularity and usability as a library
-* Research, design, and implement improvements to the consensus and related protocols.
 * Help formalize the specification of Ethermint and ensure the implementation adheres to the spec.
 * Mentor junior engineers and support the growth and health of the team.
+* Review pull requests and provide valuable feedback to members of the team and open source contributors.

 ## What we offer:
 * The opportunity to build the future of the internet.